jaydenworksv/TheoremEngine/README.md

 - `python -m src.cli filter --tags ai`: limits output so you can review subsets.
 - `python -m src.reports`: prints a quick summary of moods/tags based on `samples/journal-template.json`.
 - `python -m src.exporter`: generates a markdown digest and prints a timestamped brief.
+- `python -m src.timeline`: tells you how much time passed between recent entries to keep the solo cadence honest.